vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

       - If tokenAuthentication is to be used, either the current field or `publicJwks` field is mandatory
    - `issuerCaCert`
       - CA Certificate for the `issuerUri`
+         - X509 format based certificate
    - `publicJwks`
       - A JSON Web Key Set (JWKS) representing the public keys of Authorization server
       - If tokenAuthentication is to be used, either the current field or `issuerUri` field is mandatory

 #### Sample Pre-Generated Helm Charts
-We have pre-generated few set of helm charts for different feature set combinations of authentication mechanims enabled.
+We have pre-generated few set of helm charts for different feature set combinations of authentication mechanism enabled.
 The samples have been generated for minikube environment with server certificate of client-ethrpc with static ip as `192.168.200.200`.
 The token auth for the sample charts is based on live authorization server and the default certificate for the authentication server is a self-signed certificate for `localhost`.
 The secret corresponding to the `serverPrivateKeySecret` for all the pre-generated sample helm charts is present [here](../vmbc-deployment/vmbc-sample-deployments/authentication-and-authorization/secret.yaml).

 **Few Notable Points**
 - Minikube can be started with static ip to utilize the samples mentioned below easily (Reference: https://minikube.sigs.k8s.io/docs/tutorials/static_ip/)
 - Only values for standalone fields which are already in use are the only fields recommended and supported to be modified.
    - For example, if `issuerUri` is already being used, only then the value for that field can be changed in `values.yaml` of the helm charts.
-   - For all other scenarios where a field was not in use before and needs to be changed, we recommend to generate a new set of helm charts using the procedure mentioned [here](#generating-new-helm-charts)
+   - For all other scenarios where a field was not in use or empty before and needs to be changed, you need to generate a new set of helm charts using the procedure mentioned [here](#generating-new-helm-charts).

 **Sample Helm Charts**
 - [VMBC Four Node and One Client Deployment](../vmbc-deployment/vmbc-sample-deployments/authentication-and-authorization/vmbc-four-node-one-client-deployment/)